open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/ldap.md

       base_dn: ou=users,dc=example,dc=org
 ```

-With this minimal configuration, Enterprise OPA will pull in all attributes of all
+With this minimal configuration, EOPA will pull in all attributes of all
 objects found under the base DN  `ou=users,dc=example,dc=org` every 30 seconds.

 All of this, and various other search- and TLS-related settings, can be configured